Skipton, Yorkshire

 Upper Ground Floor

-Green drawing room: a formal drawing room to indulge in the opulence of the room
+Green drawing room: a formal drawing room, resplendent in opulence, invites you to savor its grandeur while basking in the warmth of an open fire.

-Billiard room: fun and frivolity of the billiard room is perfect for after dinner games
+Billiard room: the delightful and jovial ambiance of the billiard room is ideal for post-dinner gaming.

 Grounds